boomahora/boomahora.github.io/_posts/2023-12-06-Why-are-bitcoin-recovery-sheets-so-obvious.md

 It’s not a million-dollar idea and will not change the world, but it was fun to do.

-If you want to follow my next weekend project feel free to connect with me on Linkedin or you can follow my Substack.
+If you want to follow my next weekend project feel free to connect with me on [Linkedin](https://linkedin.com/in/alexthecannon) or you can follow my [newsletter](https://alexcannon.substack.com/).